ORIGINS

 Independent and non-negotiating

-The IFCCT will be institutionally independent of both the WTO and the UNFCCC and will respect their mandates.
-It will not seek to make rules.
-It will produce reference materials that countries could apply as they choose without obligation.
+The IFCCT is institutionally independent of both the WTO and the UNFCCC and respects their mandates.
+It does not seek to make rules.
+It produces reference materials that countries could apply as they choose without obligation.
 Its purpose is not to duplicate negotiations or discussions underway in other forums, but to support them by generating ideas, finding common ground and building trust and mutual understanding between governments and the individual officials who represent them.

 Non-binding and non-attributable

-All proceedings will be non-binding, non-negotiated and non-attributable.
-Outputs will be publicly available on the IFCCT website.
+All proceedings are non-binding, non-negotiated and non-attributable.
+Outputs are to be publicly available on the IFCCT website.

 Evidence-based and solution-oriented